Pacific Rocky Intertidal Monitoring: Trends and Synthesis

 Pisaster (Ochre Star) numbers fluctuated twofold over the course of the time series.
 The highest counts were tallied in 2008 when a high proportion of the individuals observed were small suggesting that the high numbers were the result of a recruitment event.
 Small individuals (< 50mm) were much less common in other years.
 The bat star Patiria miniata was also consistently observed in rather low numbers at Point Bonita.
 Patiria is uncommon in Long-Term Monitoring surveys because its preferred habitat is typically low intertidal / subtidal.

 Below are the trends observed for each Photo Plot target species at this site.
-Long-Term percent cover trend graphs show all species that reached a minimum of 25% cover during any single point in time within a given target species assemblage.
+Long-Term percent cover trend graphs also include any species that reached a minimum of 25% cover during any single point in time within a given target species assemblage.
 Breaks in trend lines represent missed sampling events.
 For additional species observed that did not meet this 25% threshold, please use the Interactive Map.

 For motile invertebrate Species Counts, a mean across all plots was calculated, and only those species with a value of at least 5 individuals for at least one sample are shown.
+Due to time constraints, motile invertebrate counts have not been done at most sites since 2012.
 For motile invertebrate size trend graphs by site, please use the Interactive Map.